You’ve got a name in mind for your business, project, or side hustle. The next step is simple: find out if it’s available to register.

 Key takeaways

-• ☑︎ If you find the right name, register it now.
+- ☑︎ If you find the right one, register your domain now.
 Domains move fast, and securing yours today costs very little compared to chasing it down later.

 What is a domain name?